 {{ (function() { return global.process; })() }}

-Bypass 3: Using eval (If Available)
+Bypass 3: Using eval (if available)

 {{ eval(‘process’) }}

-Bypass 4: Symbol-Based Access
+Bypass 4: Symbol.for Access

 {{ Object.getOwnPropertySymbols(this) }}